rebo/comp_state/README.md

 means that the component is aware of its own call-site identity and location in the call tree.

-Each component has its own TopoId which is then used as a key to store component state.

 comp_state is generally used within the context of a host framework, for instance a web frontend compiled to Wasm.

 **Example:**

-This is a complete counting button with state in the Seed framework:
+This is a complete counting button with state implemented in in the Seed framework:

 ```rust
 use comp_state::{topo, use_state};